unknownhad/Himanshu-Home/content/posts/29-11-2025-how-i-found-europa-eu-compromise.md

 ![First email to CERT-EU](/images/europa-eu-email-initial-report.png)
 Caption: Initial email to CERT-EU describing the behavior.

-They replied, but they were unable to reproduce the issue right away:
+They replied but they were unable to reproduce the issue right away:

 ![CERT-EU reply asking for more details](/images/europa-eu-email-cert-questions.png)
 Caption: CERT-EU asking for details and reproducible evidence.

-This is where the rotating / inconsistent behavior of SEO campaigns becomes annoying: by the time defenders go to check, the payload might already have moved, rotated, or partially broken.
+This is where the rotating / inconsistent behavior of SEO campaigns becomes annoying: by the time defenders go to check, the payload might already have moved, rotated or partially broken.

 I shared more screenshots and context to help them see what I had observed.